 These tools are interesting because they use the texture and grain of the canvas.
 They're capable of creating interesting and natural effects.

 My technique is simple: I start with fast brush strokes of the Square Conte brush, which defines the main shape.
 Then I use the Smudge tool to spread out and merge the colours.
-There's no need for details at this early stage.

 03. Use oils to define details